-If one single binary input is available (Figure 5.2), an external resistor R must be connected in the circuit of the breaker auxiliary contact (Aux2), which replaces the missing second binary input (refer also to Section 4.7.2).
+If one single binary input is available (Figure 5.2), an external resistor R must be connected in the circuit of the breaker auxiliary contact ("a" contact), which replaces the missing second binary input (refer also to Section 4.7.2).
 Thus, a fault is also detected when the NO auxiliary contact is open and the trip relay contact has reset.
-This resistor must be dimensioned such that the trip coil (TC) of the breaker cannot operate when the breaker is open (Aux1 open and Aux2 closed), but that the binary input (Bl1) can operate when the trip contact of the device has opened, at the same time (Figure 5.4).
+This resistor must be dimensioned such that the trip coil (TC) of the breaker cannot operate when the breaker is open ("a" contact open and "b" contact closed), but that the binary input (BI1) can operate when the trip contact of the device has opened, at the same time (Figure 5.4).

-This results in an upper limit $R{max}$ and a lower limit $R{min}$ of the resistance, from which the arithmetical mean value is taken:
+This results in an upper limit R{max} and a lower limit R{min} of the resistance, from which the arithmetical mean value is taken: